fbeaufume/draconis/README.md

 - [x] Turn order is randomly generated for each fight and evenly interleaves characters and enemies
 - [x] Some creatures (e.g. bosses) can have multiple actions per turn
 - [x] Row based, i.e. creatures are front row or back row
-- [x] Skill have a range, i.e. melee attacks can only reach front row opponents while distance attacks can reach any opponent
+- [x] Skill ranges, i.e. melee attacks can only reach front row opponents while distance attacks can reach any opponent
 - [x] Single target skills and area of effect skills
 - [x] Damaging skills and healing skills
 - [x] Initial impact damage and heals and over time damage and heals